vascokk/vascokk.github.com/source/_posts/2013-03-23-erlang-how-to-create-and-compile-module-in-run-time.markdown

 ExportForm = erl_syntax:revert(Export).
 ```

-Scary at the first sight, isn't it?
+Scary at a first sight, isn't it?
 In fact, it is quite straightforward:

-First we call the function attribute(), i.e. we are going to create a module attribute.
-The attribute() function has two parameters - name of the attribute (which is an atom) and a list of arguments.
-In this case the list of arguments has only one element, which is again a list, containing arity qualifiers ( name/arity) of the exported functions.
-So we have attribute(atom, [Arguments]), where Arguments is "list([arity_qualifieris])".
+First we are going to create an attribute.
+The attribute() function has two parameters - name of the attribute (which is an atom - "export") and a list of arguments.
+In this case the list of arguments has only one element, which is again - a list, containing arity qualifiers (pairs "name/arity") of the exported functions.
+So we have a call to attribute(atom, [Arguments]), where Arguments is "list([arity_qualifieris])".
 The arity qualifier is an atom and an integer.

-2. Function
+2. Function:

 If you grapsed the above, the function definition will be quite easy to understand: